 Admin will select a group to show this custom option to that customer group

-After that admin will configure the custom field like enable/disable and sort order of the custom field.
+After that, the admin will configure the custom field like enable/disable and sort the order of the custom field.

-After ticket management, the customer management dropdown occurs under this there are two options-
+After that, the customer management dropdown occurs under this there are two options-

 Customers: In this Admin can add customers and can delete or edit the existing customers.
 Admin can also find the customers by using the filter.